Pet Insurance Blog

 Accident-illness plans provide coverage for both accidents and unexpected illnesses.
 It is the most common choice, as it represents about 98% of plans issued² by the pet insurance industry.
 This type of plan won't cover preventive care or pre-existing conditions, but you can expect reimbursement for almost everything else, including treatments for viral infections, parasites, hip dysplasia, and even tooth extraction in the event of dental diseases, in some cases.

-The best pet insurance plans can provide substantial coverage for the most expensive health treatment and diagnostics.
+The best pet insurance plans can provide substantial coverage for the most expensive health treatments and diagnostics.

 So, to sum up, pet insurance can cover:

-In general, most pet insurance plans will cover medical expenses in the above categories as long as they are not related to a pre-existing condition.
-The details will depend on the type of coverage (see the chart below) and the provider you choose.
+In general, most pet insurance plans will cover medical expenses in the above categories as long as the surgery or care needed is not related to a pre-existing condition.
+The details will depend on the type of coverage (see the chart below) and the provider you choose

 Some pet health insurance plans also cover: